-Here, you’ll find a checklist for each of these situations, so you can choose the one that fits your particular needs.
-We’ll walk you through creating a One-Page Pitch, a standard business plan (the traditional option), and a lean business plan, with a checklist for each.
+Here, you’ll find a checklist for writing each of these types of plans, so you can choose the one that fits your particular needs.

 If you have any questions, be sure to reach out to us on Twitter @Bplans and we’ll be happy to point you in the right direction.

-A One-Page Pitch is the simplest version of the business plan you can write.
+A One-Page Pitch is the simplest business plan you can write.

 There’s not much difference between it and the executive summary in the standard business plan—though of course, as the name implies, it should fit onto just one page.

 You can use this version of the business plan to validate your idea (more on that here), or to provide investors with a clear and succinct introduction to your business.

 You can also use it to get all of your ideas onto paper and distill your thoughts into the essential business plan elements before you begin writing a standard plan.
 You can create a One-Page Pitch in LivePlan, use this free template, or follow along with the checklist below.